GoogleChrome/web.dev/src/site/content/en/fast/measure-performance-with-the-rail-model/index.md

 <figure class="w-figure">
   <img src="./rail.png" alt="The 4 parts of the RAIL performance model: response, animation, idle, and load.">
-  <figcaption class="w-figcaption">Figure 1.
-The 4 parts of the RAIL performance model
+  <figcaption class="w-figcaption">The 4 parts of the RAIL performance model
 </figcaption>
 </figure>